axic/shapeshiftbot/README.md

 A simple Ethereum contract to transfer Ether to Bitcoin, via Ether transactions or from within other contracts.

-It is using [Shapeshift.io](https://shapeshift.io/) for the actual exchange and [Oraclize.it](https://www.oraclize.it) from the HTTP communication from within Ethereum.
+It is using [Shapeshift.io](https://shapeshift.io/) for the actual exchange and [Oraclize.it](https://www.oraclize.it) for the HTTP communication from within Ethereum.

 ## Usage